6. Continuous probability distributions#

 ## array([0.69646919, 0.28613933, 0.22685145, 0.55131477, 0.71946897])

-This enables us to perform completely reproducible numerical experiments.
-This feature is very welcome.
-Truly scientific inquiries tend to nourish identical results under the same conditions.
+Nobody expected that.
+Such a behaviour is very welcome, though.
+It enables us to perform completely reproducible numerical experiments, and truly scientific inquiries tend to nourish identical results under the same conditions.

 Note

 If we do not set the seed manually, it will be initialised based on the current wall time, which is different every… time.
-As a result, the numbers will seem random to us.
+As a result, the numbers will seem random to us, but only because we are slightly ignorant.

 scipy.stats.uniform.rvs(size=5, random_state=123)